smichaelsen/typo3-dynamic-routing-pages/Readme.md

     # ...
 ````

 Notice the `dynamicPages` configuration.
-Using a *middleware* this package will populate the `limitToPages` with matching pages.
+This package will populate the `limitToPages` with matching pages.

 ## Reference

-`dynamicPages` has two possible properties.
+`dynamicPages` has three possible properties.

 ### `withPlugin`